-- Cell phones may only be used before/after school in the office or the front of the school. - Cell phones must be stored in backpacks and left "off" during the school day - The school is not liable for lost, damaged, or stolen cell phones. - Students who do not abide by these rules will have their cell phones confiscated and privileges revoked.
-Parents may pick up cell phones in the office.
+- Cell phones/watches may only be used before/after school in the office or in the front of the school. - Cell phones must be stored in backpacks and left "off" during the school day - Cellular watches need to be turned off during the school day, but can be worn - The school is not liable for lost, damaged, or stolen cell phones/watches. - Students who do not abide by these rules will have their cell phones confiscated and privileges revoked.
+Parents may pick up cell phones/watches in the office.